retc3/msfs-vulkan/docs/DEVELOPMENT.md

 Deployment states are written before `msfs-vulkan` ever touchs your game files, Even if your PC crashes or deployment is interrupted midway through you can run `restore --force` **Although, `restore --force` only works within the CLI**

 >[!IMPORTANT]
->Whenever MSFS updates it may overwrite the translation DLLS, So we recommend before updating if you have the chance, Restoring your original MSFS files beforehand
+>Whenever MSFS updates it may overwrite the translation DLLs, So we recommend before updating if you have the chance, Restoring your original MSFS files beforehand

 ## Forking, Building or Pull Requests.